jkeam/ocp-virt/README.md

     oc apply -f ./pipeline/windows10.yaml
     ```

-5. Trigger the pipeline, set `winImageDownloadURL` to `http://httpd-server.httpd-server.svc.cluster.local:8080/Win10_22H2_English_x64v1.iso`, making sure to replace with your actual iso name
+5. Trigger the pipeline, set `winImageDownloadURL` to your iso name.
+Also pipeline takes ~30min to run.

 6. Create Windows VM